 San Francisco de Macorís is one of the major and most popular Dominican cities.
-Stretching over some 1,643 km², it is located in front of the Loma Quita Espuela, is part of the country's Northern Cordillera, and is the Duarte province's capital city.
-San Francisco de Macorís is above all an agricultural city.
-But over the years, tourism has been developing into an economic pillar.
+Stretching over some 759.5 km², it is located in front of the Loma Quita Espuela, is part of the country's Northern Cordillera, and is the Duarte province's capital city.
+San Francisco de Macorís is, above all, an agricultural city.
+Over the years, tourism has developed into an economic pillar.
 Hence, finding accommodation should not be too difficult.

-Ensure to inquire about its different neighborhoods and about the types of accommodation available there before choosing the one that best suits your needs.
+Be sure to inquire about its different neighborhoods and the types of accommodation available there before choosing the one that best suits your needs.

 As a consequence of recent developments around the country, the city is able to attract even more international tourists, resulting in significant growth in tourist numbers.
 People who visit the town are generally pleased because of its beautiful nature and the range of activities provided by the locals.
 This is a little village that has become a tourist destination for anyone who wishes to explore it.

-The province of Duarte province is located in the eastern part of the La Vega Real o Cibao Valley which is also known as the Yuna Valley.
-Apart from San Francisco de Macorís, it also includes other municipalities, namely Villa Riva, Pimentel, Arenoso, Castillo, Las Guaranas and Eugenio María de Hostos.
+The province of Duarte is located in the eastern part of the La Vega Real o Cibao Valley, also known as the Yuna Valley.
+Apart from San Francisco de Macorís, it also includes other municipalities, namely Villa Riva, Pimentel, Arenoso, Castillo, Las Guaranas, and Eugenio María de Hostos.

 Agriculture and livestock are the main economic activities in most of these areas.
 These include the cultivation of fruits, cocoa, coffee, snuff, bananas, and rice.
 Note that fields are surrounded by Camu, del Jaya, Cuba, and Cenoví rivers.

-Over the years, tourism has been developing into one of the region's significant activities.
+Over the years, tourism has become one of the region's most significant activities.
 Moreover, ecotourism is gradually growing around the Loma Quita Espuela Reserva Científica.
 San Francisco de Macorís, for its part, displays a real economic dynamism through its industries and continuously improving agriculture.

-It can be pretty tricky to find accommodation in San Francisco de Macorís from abroad, although a few websites do advertise current housing offers.
-You can as well try your luck by networking, specifying your criteria, along with your budget.
+Finding accommodation in San Francisco de Macorís from abroad, although a few websites do advertise current housing offers.
+You can also try your luck by networking and specifying your criteria, along with your budget.

 As is the case in most Dominican cities, the best way to find accommodation in San Francisco de Macorís is to be on the spot.
 You can then seek the assistance of a professional real estate agency that will help you on every step, especially if you do not have a good command of Spanish.

-We would recommend you budget $400.00 for an ordinary apartment in San Francisco de Macoris.
-Undoubtedly, some would attempt to get you to pay extra money since you're a foreigner, but spending more than $600.00 for an apartment in San Francisco is a complete rip-off.
+We recommend that you budget $400.00 for an ordinary apartment in San Francisco de Macorís.
+Undoubtedly, some would attempt to get you to pay extra money since you're a foreigner, but spending more than $600.00 for an apartment in San Francisco de Macorís is a complete rip-off.

 The nightlife in this city is more what you'd anticipate from a little town.